 Non-fungible tokens (NFTs) are contract addresses that only allow one token (also called ERC-721 in Ethereum).
 Because they’re unique, they’re associated with collectibles with real value in cryptocurrency, especially digital assets.
 While NFTs can represent any media, they only exist in one blockchain (thus, every network is another NFT marketplace).

 A node is every computer that participates in a blockchain network.
 You become a node when creating a crypto wallet and using it for transactions.
 There are also full nodes (which hold copies of the blockchain) and validator nodes (which maintain the network).

-This expression means that you cannot guarantee security without your wallet’s private keys.
+Not Your Keys Not Your Coins means that you cannot guarantee security without your wallet’s private keys.
 By sharing those keys, you’re giving others the freedom to use your balance however they wish, as if it no longer belonged to you.
 That’s why custodial wallets (from 3rd-party exchanges) are so risky.

 Crypto on and off ramps are the payment methods that allow the easy conversion of crypto and fiat money.
 We use on-ramps to buy cryptocurrencies with fiat and off-ramps to exchange back to fiat and withdraw.
 Because these interact with traditional money, decentralized on and off-ramps don’t exist yet.

 Blockchains work with on-chain data verified with validators and consensus models.
 Off-chain data is external variables the network can’t verify, such as weather, temperature, sports match results, or another blockchain.
 If blockchains could use both on and off-chain data, it would exponentially increase use cases.

 Oracles are information sources that provide off-chain data to blockchains.
 Platforms that compare dozens of oracles are called decentralized oracles.
 They calculate the most accurate result based on trust indexes, averages, and majority rules.